swiftlang/swift-docc/Sources/SwiftDocC/SwiftDocC.docc/SwiftDocC.md

  - An `Info.plist` file with optional metadata about the documentation.
  - A `theme-settings.json` with theming customizations for the rendered output.

+SwiftDocC provides the APIs you use to discover documentation inputs, load catalog content, parse the symbol-graph meta-information, extract symbol documentation, and pair that symbol documentation with external file content.
+DocC represents the compiled documentation in an in-memory model that you can further convert in a persistable representation for writing to disk.

 ## Topics